A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The algorithmic framework

 Now let $\cP=(V_1,\ldots,V_k)$ be a $\kappa$-partition of a given graph $G$ which is the intersection graph of similarly-sized fat objects, and let $\gamma$ be a given weight function on partition classes.
 We apply the concept of weighted treewidth to $G_{\cP}$, where we assign each vertex $V_i$ of $G_\cP$ a weight~$\gamma(|V_i|)$.
 Because we have a separator for $G_\cP$ of low weight by Theorem~\ref{thm:gensep}, we can prove a bound on the weighted treewidth of~$G_\cP$ using standard techniques. \begin{lemma} Let $\cP$ be a $\kappa$-partition of a family of similarly-sized fat objects such that $G_\cP$ has maximum degree at most $\Delta$, where~$\kappa$ and $\Delta$ are constants.
 Then the weighted treewidth of $G_\cP$ is $O(n^{1-1/d})$ for any weight function $\gamma$ with $\gamma(t) = O(t^{1-1/d-\eps})$. \end{lemma}

 \begin{proof} The lemma follows from Theorem~\ref{thm:gensep} by a minor variation on standard techniques---see for example~\cite[Theorem 20]{Bodlaender98}.
 Take a separator $S$ of $G_\cP$ as indicated by Theorem~\ref{thm:gensep}.
 Recursively, make tree decompositions of the connected components of $G_\cP \setminus S$.
-Take the disjoint union of these tree decompositions, add an edge between the two trees and then add $S$ to all bags.
+Take the disjoint union of these tree decompositions, add edges to make the disjoint union connected and then add $S$ to all bags.
 We now have a tree decomposition of~$G_\cP$.
-As base case, when we have a subgraph of $G_\cP$ with $O(n^{1-1/d})$ vertices, then we take one bag with all vertices in this subgraph.
+As base case, when we have a subgraph of $G_\cP$ with total weight $O(n^{1-1/d})$, then we take one bag with all vertices in this subgraph.